Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Not my circus, not my monkeys.

-Both Khaine and FuriousRamsey do their own thing, and don't like people adding crap to their packs.
+Both Khaine and FuriousRamsey do their own thing for their own overhauls.

+Overhaul mods make too many big changes and are not compatible with many mods.

 ---